syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting-Started.md

 ![](GettingStarted_images/GettingStarted_img1.jpeg)

-## Converting PowerPoint presentation to PDF
+## Convert PowerPoint presentation to PDF

 Essential Presentation allows you to convert a PowerPoint presentation into PDF document.
 The following assemblies are required for the presentation to PDF conversion.